fuganater/OpenWinder/README.md

 # Open Watch Winder

-This code allows you to control a stepper motor with a momentary switch button.
+This allows you to control the rotation cycle pattern of a stepper motor with a momentary switch button.
+Or: wind you automatic watch.

 ## Using the Winder
 On powerup, the LED will fade on and the winder will be in standby, waiting for a button press.